lowlevel86/OpenGL-3D-Adventure-Game-Engine/Documentation/functions/applyRotLocSz/applyRotLocSz.md

 ---

 ### applyMeshViewRotLocSz()
-Instead of using the view data within the "rendrInfo" data structure, it is possible to just use a mesh as a camera by using its transformation data.
+This function will use a mesh as a camera.
+If the "camLenseSz" variable is 0 then the camera lense size will be taken from the camera mesh.
-The "camera" mesh transformation is applied in the following order:
+The camera mesh transformation is applied in the following order:
 1) location
 2) unit circle coordinates (for rotation)
 3) size